-- (1) In the area of language uses, knowledge of: - The cognitive processes by which children acquire and use primary and secondary languages;

-- The social, cultural, psychological, and economic factors that affect language learning; - The grammatical structures and conventions of standard English usage; - How language changes and develops over time; - How diction, tone, and voice vary according to audience; - How language can convey bias, propaganda, persuasion, and points of view; and - The nature and needs of students whose primary language is not English. - (2) In the area of language uses pedagogy, the ability to: - Apply and model grammatical rules in reading and writing; - Explain how the application of grammatical rules affects meaning; - Show how diction, tone, and voice vary according to audience; - Trace how English has changed and developed over time; - Distinguish and appreciate regional, ethnic, and standard dialects; and - Address the literacy needs of students whose primary language is not English. - (3) In the area of reading, knowledge of: - The fundamental processes of reading at the literal, inferential, and evaluative levels; - The criteria used to evaluate and select appropriate fiction, non-fiction, and informational materials based on students' needs and interests; - The techniques to evaluate students' reading comprehension; and - The metacognitive processes and strategies, which are the awareness of the thoughts employed to analyze an issue or complete a task, readers use to construct meaning from print. - (4) In the area of reading pedagogy, the ability to: - Guide students to employ a variety of reading strategies according to their purpose for - reading at the literal, inferential, and evaluative levels; - Design instruction to assist students' comprehension with increasing text complexity; - Design instruction to enhance students' strategies to expand their vocabulary; - Foster and promote independent and reflective readers who enjoy reading; and - Implement a variety of assessments to evaluate, monitor, and adjust instruction. - (5) In the area of writing, knowledge of: - Various modes of writing for a variety of purposes and audiences; - Writing as a recursive and multi-step process; and - The use of rubrics for holistic and analytic scoring of writing. - (6) In the area of writing pedagogy, the ability to: - Model and guide students as they plan, draft, revise, edit, publish, and share writing for a variety of purposes; - Develop students' competence with writing on demand, writing to learn, writing to demonstrate understanding, and writing creatively; - Offer constructive and focused response to students' writing; - Present authors' works as models to encourage diversity in students' writing; - Guide students in proofreading their work with an understanding of how audience, purpose, and formality of form impact language usage; and - Implement a variety of assessments, including student writing portfolios, to monitor and evaluate student growth and adjust instruction. - (7) In the area of literature, knowledge of: - How literature can be a source for exploring and interpreting human experience; - The rhetorical and literary elements of literature; - Significant developmentally appropriate works and literary movements from: - o American literature; - o British literature; - World literature; - o Young adult literature; - o Literature by and about women; and - O Literature by and about minorities. - How significant works relate to and influence each other in terms of:
+- (1) In the area of language uses, knowledge of: - The cognitive processes by which children acquire and use primary and secondary languages; - The social, cultural, psychological, and economic factors that affect language learning; - The grammatical structures and conventions of standard English usage; - o How language changes and develops over time; - How diction, tone, and voice vary according to audience; - How language can convey bias, propaganda, persuasion, and points of view; and - The nature and needs of students whose primary language is not English. - (2) In the area of language uses pedagogy, the ability to: - Apply and model grammatical rules in reading and writing; - Explain how the application of grammatical rules affects meaning; - Show how diction, tone, and voice vary according to audience; - Trace how English has changed and developed over time;

+Distinguish and appreciate regional, ethnic, and

+- standard dialects; and Address the literacy needs of students whose - primary language is not English. - (3) In the area of reading, knowledge of: - The fundamental processes of reading at the literal, inferential, and evaluative levels; - The criteria used to evaluate and select appropriate fiction, non-fiction, and informational materials based on students' needs and interests; - o The techniques to evaluate students' reading comprehension; and - The metacognitive processes and strategies, which are the awareness of the thoughts employed to analyze an issue or complete a task, readers use to construct meaning from print. - (4) In the area of reading pedagogy, the ability to:

+- Guide students to employ a variety of reading strategies according to their purpose for reading at the literal, inferential, and evaluative levels; - Design instruction to assist students' comprehension with increasing text complexity; - Design instruction to enhance students' strategies to expand their vocabulary; - o Foster and promote independent and reflective readers who enjoy reading; and - o Implement a variety of assessments to evaluate, monitor, and adjust instruction. - (5) In the area of writing, knowledge of: - Various modes of writing for a variety of purposes and audiences; - Writing as a recursive and multi-step process; and - The use of rubrics for holistic and analytic scoring of writing. - (6) In the area of writing pedagogy, the ability to: - Model and guide students as they plan, draft, revise, edit, publish, and share writing for a variety of purposes; - Develop students' competence with writing on demand, writing to learn, writing to demonstrate understanding, and writing creatively; - Offer constructive and focused response to students' writing; - Present authors' works as models to encourage diversity in students' writing; - Guide students in proofreading their work with an understanding of how audience, purpose, and formality of form impact language usage; and - Implement a variety of assessments, including student writing portfolios, to monitor and evaluate student growth and adjust instruction. - (7) In the area of literature, knowledge of: - How literature can be a source for exploring and interpreting human experience; - o The rhetorical and literary elements of literature; - O Significant developmentally appropriate works and literary movements from: